January 15th, 2021 | My Biggest Little Achievements of 2020 — Part 2.

 Even though the fact is known for almost a century now, not too many people make use of it.
 The reason is very simple: of course, it’s more pleasant and easier to share news about everything you do, even before you do it.
 Who doesn’t like to be praised?
 I used to be a praise-seeker too, as I’m within this 90% of the population that gets motivated by being praised rather than being criticized.

 Yet, this year something changed: I said, “Stop!” to this dopamine addiction and finally started doing my key projects under the hood.
 Again, the point is not to protect the project from the competition, but rather, to protect me from procrastination.
 And it works as expected, as I’m down to the gallows and working on my projects instead of just chitchatting about them with friends and getting excited about them over and over again.

-I thought that stressful moments usually feel like forever, but in this case, the defense felt to me like it was five minutes instead of an hour.
+I thought that stressful moments usually feel like forever, but in this case, the defence felt to me like it was five minutes instead of an hour.
 I didn’t even notice when it was all over.
-Perhaps I was in a state of shock or so… Anyways, if you ask me how I felt at my defense (or afterward), I would say that I didn’t feel anything in particular.
-These was for at least two reasons.
+Perhaps I was in a state of shock or so… Anyways, if you ask me how I felt at my defence (or afterwards) I would say that I didn’t feel anything in particular.
+These were for at least two reasons.

 Altogether, it’s hard for me to describe how I was feeling.
 Very, very awkward indeed.